 Make Training a Game

 The trick to teaching both your kids and dogs to enjoy training time is to keep the tone positive and focused on success.
 Both children and dogs love a game that they’re always winning!

 As an adult, it is your job to set your child and dog up for success by setting the bar low, and raising it only as both are ready.
 Keep sessions short to avoid frustration which will spoil the fun for your dog.

 Use Food Rewards

-Once your dog fully learns a trick you can start to “fade” the food rewards by transitioning to praise or a toss of their favorite ball.
+Once your dog fully learns a trick, you can start to “fade” the food rewards by transitioning to praise or a toss of their favorite ball.

 Ignore Failure, Reward Success

-Recall – The Most Important Dog Trick
+1. Recall: The Most Important Dog Trick

 Every dog should learn to come running when they are called.
-This critical skill can save a dog’s life if they happen to slip their leash near traffic or find an escape route out of a weak spot in your fence.
+This critical behavior can save a dog’s life if they happen to slip their leash near traffic or find an escape route out of a weak spot in your fence.

 To train “Get your tail!” have your child lure your dog around in a small circle, then mark/reward after he spins all the way around.
 Repeat this exact procedure 5 times.